 In recent years, vaporizing, or vaping flavored nicotine juice has become a trend.
 However, while vaping is meant as a better alternative to smoking cigarettes, it can still have an abundance of negative effects, especially in your mouth.

 Below, we’ll look at the effects of smoking and vaping on a person’s oral health.

-Not only does cigarette smoke stain your teeth and cause them to take on a yellowish color, it also weakens to enamel on your teeth, putting you at a higher risk of developing tooth decay.
+Not only does cigarette smoke stain your teeth and cause them to take on a yellowish color, but it also weakens to the enamel on your teeth, putting you at a higher risk of developing tooth decay.
 Additionally, smoking can cause a buildup of harmful bacteria on your teeth.
-In turn, this causes gum disease, as well as receding gums, bad breath and compromised oral health.
+In turn, this causes gum disease, as well as receding gums, bad breath, and compromised oral health.

 Lastly, the biggest and most devastating effect of smoking on your oral health is that it can lead to oral cancer.
 There are over 7,000 chemicals present in cigarette smoke, 70 of which are known carcinogens.